 A neutral gray grout is a timeless color that works wells with both white or colored tiles.
 In this bathroom, the gray grout mirrors the color of the counter top and floor tiles.
 It’s the perfect complement to the soft hued blue-gray tile on the walls.
 It plays off the colors in the rug, but doesn’t busy the eye.
 It’s a relaxing, serene combination that won’t go out of style.

 Choose Your Perfect Grout Color

 The grout color you select plays an important role in the design of your space.
 White grout is my go-to when I’m creating a classic, timeless space where the tile isn’t the center of attention.
 Colored grout is a fun way to make a bold statement and create visual interest.
 Neutral grout shows off the individual tile without being too dramatic.
-With so many color options available, you’re sure to for your space.
+With so many color options available, you’re sure to find the perfect color grout for your space.

 Follow along on Instagram for more tile design ideas and inspiration.